What Does the Bible Say about Encouragement? 5 Tips to Build Each Other Up

 Encourage One Another Daily

-But I began to notice a shift when my daughters reached middle school.
-Instead of cheers and unrestrained joy, their friends would slightly smile or nod, or sometimes they would express nothing at all.
+Instead of cheers and unrestrained joy, their friends would slightly smile or nod, or sometimes they would express nothing.

-What a sad shift this was toward indifference.
-There are many scientific reasons why many of us begin to hold back our emotions, but it doesn’t have to become permanent.
+There are scientific reasons why many of us begin to hold back emotions, but it doesn’t have to be that way.

 If we are not intentional about encouraging one another, this posture of cool restraint can become a new normal and continue into adulthood.